prteek/blood-donation-prediction/README.md

     (Optionally for above you can setup AWS credentials in cli)

+Although the process can be accomplished locally it would be best to use AWS for data storage and training.
+Setup on AWS requires:
+1. An appropriate Role which can read/write to s3 and launch training/hpo jobs on sagemaker
+2. An s3 bucket exclusively for the project

 ### Prepare training and test data
 There is a helper ```data_prep.py``` which can help create train and test set data from ```transfusion.data``` on either s3 or locally